-- Extend, describe, and create visual, rhythmic, numeric, and concrete patterns
+- Extend, describe, and create visual, rhythmic, numeric, and movement patterns

 - Describe the life needs of plants and animals

-- Brainstorm ways to show respect for all God's creation followed by the participation in service projects directed toward assisting animals and the environment
+- Brainstorm ways to show respect for all God's creation followed by the participation in a service project directed toward assisting animals and the environment

 Respect for Self